Rebuilding Walls

 The need to redeem or ransom them implies that being “under the Law” was

-God.
-Paul’s previous statement is conceptually parallel:
+Paul’s previous statement in Chapter 3 is conceptually parallel:

 - “Christ redeemed us from the curse of the law, having become a curse for us; for it is written: Cursed is everyone who hangs on a tree, that upon the Gentiles might come the blessing of Abraham in Christ Jesus; that we might receive the promise of the Spirit through faith” - (Galatians 3:13-14).

-Cross, not physical descent or the rituals of the Torah - (Romans
+the Cross, not physical descent or the deeds, observations, and rituals required

-8:15, 8:23, 9:4, Ephesians 1:5).
+by the Torah - (Romans 8:15, 8:23, 9:4, Ephesians 1:5).

 The term “spirit of his Son” refers to the work of the